-Gang of Four’s Andy Gill joins Pauly P to talk about their upcoming tour
+LiveWire: Gang of Four’s Andy Gill in Conversation with Pauly P

 Forming in Leeds in 1976, Gang of Four have been widely influential.
-David Fricke (Rolling Stone) described Gang of Four as ‘probably the best politically motivated band in rock & roll.’
-Andy says he himself was hugely affected by a visit in 1976 to New York music club CBGB’s where he says ‘we’d find ourselves sitting at the bar with people like John Cale and Joey Ramone and it all felt a bit normal’.
-And he thought, `why not start a band?’
+David Fricke (Rolling Stone) described Gang of Four as "probably the best politically motivated band in rock n' roll".
+Andy says he himself was hugely affected by a visit in 1976 to New York music club CBGB’s where he says, "We’d find ourselves sitting at the bar with people like John Cale and Joey Ramone and it all felt a bit normal."
+And he thought, "Why not start a band?"

-He also says he did ask himself, ‘do I dare put myself up on stage... you have to be a bit of a nutter to do that’.
-Fortunately, for those, like Kurt Cobain, who’ve cited Gang of Four as inspiring, he let the nutter loose.
+He also says he did ask himself, "Do I dare put myself up on stage... you have to be a bit of a nutter to do that."

 On Gang of Four’s forthcoming tour of Australia the band play songs from the hugely well regarded album, Entertainment!.

 They play Melbourne at the Croxton on 9 November.